questdb/c-questdb-client/doc/RELEASING.md

-# How to publish a new release of the Rust ILP Client library
+# How to publish a new release

 ## 1. Ensure you're fully in sync with the remote repo